-Clackamas County is currently in the process of updating its Natural Hazards Mitigation Plan (NHMP), which will help the county plan for actions that can lessen the impact of disasters.
-The plan allows the county to identify risks associated with natural disasters, and work on long-term strategies for protecting people and property.
-In addition to being a proactive step in reducing risks, having a plan is a condition for receiving certain types of funding from FEMA, the Federal Emergency Management Agency.
-The funding can help with a variety of projects to mitigate risks, for example retrofitting roads, bridges, culverts and other structures to prevent recurring damage from winter storms or flooding.
+Clackamas County's 2024 Multi-jurisdictional Natural Hazards Mitigation Plan helps the county plan for actions that can lessen the impact of disasters on communities and reduce their post-disaster recovery timeframe.
+The plan allows the county to identify risks and community vulnerabilities associated with natural disasters in order to develop long-term and short-term strategies for protecting people and property.
+In addition to being a proactive step in reducing risks, having a plan is a condition for receiving certain types of mitigation-related funding from FEMA, the Federal Emergency Management Agency.
+The funding can help with a variety of projects to mitigate risks and reduce vulnerabilities, for example, retrofitting roads, bridges, culverts, and other structures to prevent damage from earthquakes, winter storms, or flooding.

-- Updating new information for completed risk reduction projects, plans, and improved characterizations of emerging hazards, such as drought, extreme heat, and other climate change-related impacts.
+- Update hazard-related information and data for improved characterizations of evolving hazards, such as drought, extreme heat and other climate change-related impacts.

-- Improve the risk assessment section through an enhanced assessment of lifeline infrastructure systems.
+- Improve the risk assessment section through an enhanced vulnerability assessment of community assets and infrastructure.

 - Better integrate NHMP information in related county plans and planning documents.